mlg556/mlg556.github.io/posts/acoustics-of-rectification-and-clipping/acoustics-of-rectification-and-clipping.md

 # The Code

 I will be analysing four types of sinusoidal waves.
 The first one will be a pure sine wave with the frequency of 100Hz and amplitude of $2$.
 The second will be the half-wave rectified version of the same wave (so the negative parts will be $0$).
-The third waveform will be a clipped version of the pure sine wave with the clipping occuring at $ \pm 0.5 $.
+The third waveform will be a clipped version of the pure sine wave with the clipping occuring at $\pm 0.5$.
 The last waveform will be an asymmetrically clipped sine with the clippings at $+0.4$ and $-0.2$.
 The code is as follows:
 ```octave
 sampl = 5000;
 freq = 100;